 If, when you get to partnered touch activities, there's a temptation to skip ahead before you're ready, we encourage you to stay strong – it won’t help your therapy progress if you do things that you might not be comfortable with.

 OK, OK.
 So this may or may not be a surprise to you, or indeed even a change in circumstance at all.
-But there is no sex allowed during your time with Blueheart.
-Maybe you aren't anyway and that's the problem!
+But we advise you not to have any sex that makes you feel anxious or upset.
+So it's not no sex, it's no bad sex.
+Which makes sense right?
+Maybe you aren't having any anyway and that's the problem!
 But here's why, and it's similar to the above, we need you to start at the lowest level, learning and growing and building up to your goals, whether that's more confidence or pleasure, increased intimacy, or improved communication skills.

 It might be difficult for one or both of you to stick to this, but please do try: it's really important and will benefit you so, so much in the long run.
-If you or your partner want to know more about this part of your plan, have a look at our blog post, ‘Taking the Pressure Off’, so that you can see the reasoning behind this rule.
+If you or your partner want to know more about this part of your plan.

 We would encourage you to work at your own pace and be unafraid to repeat or stay on one session for as long as it makes sense for you.
 This will help you embed the key ideas of each stage and feel comfortable with everything you learn before moving on.
 You can even move back to earlier sessions if you find this helps you, or repeat earlier sessions alongside later ones if that helps supplement them.
 Although some sessions follow on naturally from others, everything is designed to be simple enough for you to move back and forth.